BrunaRihl/FineShine-Jewellery/README.md

 - **Facebook Presence:** Using Facebook to interact with customers, answer queries, and build a sense of community.

 ### Strategic Collaborations:
-- **Material Suppliers:** Partnerships with suppliers of precious materials for jewelry production.
+- **Material Suppliers:** Partnerships with suppliers of precious materials for jewellery production.
 - **Delivery Services:** Collaboration with shipping services to ensure efficient order delivery.
 - **Fashion Influencers:** Partnerships with fashion influencers to promote products and reach new audiences.
-- **Designer Collaborations:** Collaborations with renowned jewelry designers for exclusive collections.
+- **Designer Collaborations:** Collaborations with renowned jewellery designers for exclusive collections.

 ### Seasonal Marketing Campaigns:
 - **Festive Promotions:** Creating special promotions for holidays like Christmas, Valentine's Day, and Black Friday.
-- **Online Events:** Hosting online events such as collection launches and webinars on jewelry care.
+- **Online Events:** Hosting online events such as collection launches and webinars on jewellery care.

 ### Competition Analysis:
-- **Competitive Analysis:** Studying key competitors in the online jewelry market to identify opportunities and threats.
+- **Competitive Analysis:** Studying key competitors in the online jewellery market to identify opportunities and threats.
 - **Benchmarking:** Comparing products, prices, and marketing strategies with major competitors.

 ### Data Analysis and Feedback: